 - Graduate students may not complete a secondary field in their own department and may only declare one secondary field.

 - Courses may count toward the secondary field and toward the course requirements for the PhD.

 - Language courses taken on a satisfactory/unsatisfactory basis may not be used to fulfill secondary field requirements.

-Once you have met the requirements, fill out the PhD secondary field application, attach documentation confirming completion, and request signatures from the directors of graduate studies in your department and in the secondary field department.
-Submit application to the Office of the Registrar, located on the 4th floor of the Smith Campus Center, no later than the degree application deadline for the degree period.
+Once students have met the requirements, they should fill out the PhD secondary field application, attach documentation confirming completion, and request signatures from the directors of graduate studies in their department and in the secondary field department.
+The application should be submitted to the Office of the Registrar, located on the 4th floor of the Smith Campus Center, no later than the degree application deadline for the degree period.
 There are no exceptions to this deadline.

-The secondary field will appear on your transcript but not on your degree.
+The secondary field will appear on students' transcript but not on their degree.